nabdulla/assignment1/README.md

    See the License for the specific language governing permissions and limitations under the License.

-For video on the app demonstration, go to the docs folder where the UML diagram is located
+For video on the app demonstration, look for the 'nabdulla-reflex.mkv' video in the docs folder where the UML diagram is located

 # assignment1